julienschmidt/httprouter/README.md

 ## Why doesn't this work with `http.Handler`?

-**It does!** The router itself implements the `http.Handler` interface.
-Moreover the router provides convenient [adapters for `http.Handler`][Router.Handler]s and [`http.HandlerFunc`][Router.HandlerFunc]s which allows them to be used as a [`httprouter.Handle`][Router.Handle] when registering a route.
-The only disadvantage is, that no parameter values can be retrieved when a `http.Handler` or `http.HandlerFunc` is used, since there is no efficient way to pass the values with the existing function parameters.
-Therefore [`httprouter.Handle`][Router.Handle] has a third function parameter.
+Becasue fasthttp doesn't provide http.Handler.
+See this [description](https://github.com/valyala/fasthttp#switching-from-nethttp-to-fasthttp).

+Fasthttp works with [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) functions instead of objects implementing Handler interface.
+So a FastHttpRouter provides a [Handler](https://godoc.org/github.com/buaazp/fasthttprouter#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.

-Just try it out for yourself, the usage of HttpRouter is very straightforward.
+Just try it out for yourself, the usage of FastHttpRouter is very straightforward.
 The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware *X*?